LLNL/RAJA/docs/sphinx/user_guide/feature/view.rst

 Complete examples illustrating ``RAJA::Layouts`` and ``RAJA::Views``  may be found in the :ref:`offset-label` and :ref:`permuted-layout-label` tutorial sections.

+.. note:: It is important to note some facts about RAJA Layout types:
+          * All layouts have a permutation.
+So a permuted layout and a "non-permuted" layout (i.e., default permutation) has the type ``RAJA::Layout``.
+          * Any layout with an offset has the type ``RAJA::OffsetLayout``.
+The ``RAJA::OffsetLayout`` type has a ``RAJA::Layout`` and offset data.
+This was an intentional design choice to avoid the overhead of offset computations in the ``RAJA::View`` data access operator when they are not needed.

 -------------------
 RAJA Index Mapping